sohaillansarii/Netflix-Analysis/README.md

 ## Overview
 This project presents an end-to-end analysis of Netflix Movies and TV Shows data using SQL for data exploration and Power BI for interactive visualization.
-The goal is to uncover meaningful insights about content distribution, trends, ratings, and global availability, and present them through a visually engaging dashboard..
+The goal is to uncover meaningful insights about content distribution, trends, ratings, and global availability, and present them through a visually engaging dashboard.

 ##  Objectives
 - Analyze the distribution of Movies vs TV Shows and identify the most common content ratings